IsthmusAlien/3js_HANDS/README.md

 # 3js_HANDS

-This is a simple implementation of MediaPipe Hands in conjunction with the Three.js library.
+This is a simple implementation of MediaPipe Hands in conjunction with the Three.js library which trys to emulate VR interaction using hand gestures.

 Try it out [here](https://kiki54qweb.pythonanywhere.com/)